qLibc

 Note

-Negative index can be used for addressing a element from the bottom in this queue.
-For example, index -1 will always get a element which is pushed at very last time.
+Negative index can be used for addressing an element from the bottom in this queue.
+For example, index -1 will always get an element which is pushed at very last time.

 Definition at line 409 of file qqueue.c.